 While much more limited, some churches and local charities may offer money to help turn on electric service.
 However, generally these groups (such as the Salvation Army) would rather take a more pro-active approach to prevent the shut off, but when someone has no lights and needs help to pay a deposit for their utilities, this may be an option.
 Find a listing of local charities for paying bills.

-Any financial help from a charity is generally in the form of a loan.
-As this will encourage an applicant that currently has no money to get a job and stabilize their situation.
-So when contacting a group such as a church that is part of Saint Vincent de Paul or the Salvation Army, be prepared to agree to terms and conditions they may have.
+When contacting a group such as a church that is part of Saint Vincent de Paul or the Salvation Army, be prepared to agree to terms and conditions they may have in order to get assistance to turn utilities on the same day.
 Even when that is done, most only have limited resources so it can be challenging to try them to get utilities turned back on.